8 festive themed activities for doing Discover

 Although baking is not a suitable activity for Arts Award, decorating definitely is, so designing gingerbread cookies is the perfect solution!
 Decorate with icing, sweets and sprinkles to make unique designs.
 If you’re feeling ambitious, you may even want to attempt a gingerbread house, wow!

-Oh no it isn’t – wait, oh yes it is a great arts activity for Discover at Home!
-Lots of theatres are streaming their pantomimes online again this year, so why not check one out with your child and get them to write down their reactions?
+Oh no it isn’t – wait, oh yes it is a great arts activity for Discover!
+Why not head to the panto with your child and get them to write down their reactions?
 You could even get them to dress up and act out their favourite scene for their Part A!

 8. If you’re lucky… create a snowman!